zigitar/mcp-boilerplate/README.md

 GITHUB_CLIENT_ID="paste-your-client-id-here"
 GITHUB_CLIENT_SECRET="paste-your-client-secret-here"
 ```
-1. You'll also need to update the default authentication in your code:
+11. You'll also need to update the default authentication in your code:
     - Open `src/index.ts`
     - Find the import for Google handler: `import { GoogleHandler } from "./auth/google-handler";`
-    - Replace it with: `import { GithubHandler } from "./auth/github-handler";`
+    - Replace it with: `import { GitHubHandler } from "./auth/github-handler";`
     - Find the line with `defaultHandler: GoogleHandler as any,`
-    - Change it to: `defaultHandler: GithubHandler as any,`
+    - Change it to: `defaultHandler: GitHubHandler as any,`

 After completing either Step 4a or 4b, proceed to Step 5.